yuansco/STM32G070-EVB/README.md

 ## Overview

-The STM32G070-EVB board features an ARM Cortex-M0+ based STM32G070CBT6 MCU with a integrated USB to UART serial console.
+The STM32G070-EVB board features an ARM Cortex-M0+ based STM32G070CBT6 MCU with an integrated USB to UART serial console.
 Here are some highlights of the STM32G070-EVB board:

  * ARM Cortex-M0+ processor at 64 MHz